PanGalacticTech/project_template/[2]system_optioneering.md

 > analog voltage level and lights up to 10 LEDs sequentially
 > Supply Voltage from 3v to 25v - Suggest it runs from 12v rail for each use case.
 Input can handle from 0 to 35v

-> "The LM3916 is extremely easy to apply.
-A 1.2V fullscale meter requires only one resistor in addition to
-> the ten LEDs.
-One more resistor programs the fullscale anywhere from 1.2V to 12V independent of
-> supply voltage.
-LED brightness is easily controlled
-> with a single pot."

-> This IC could be set such that a single mid range output lights a green LED, the bottom half of the range lights a yellow LED, and the top half of the range lights a RED led,
-> which would provide under and over voltage indication for each voltage bus.
-> Voltage divider would be required for detection of 24v bus.

 ***Assessment***
 This option did not work well, as the window for the "okay" LED was far too wide, I managed to get it to indicate high voltage at 5.5v, however getting it to register